ambition85/TERN_Stack/README.md

 # Typescript, Express, React, Node Stack

-## Quick Start
+## Quick Start: No Database

 It's easy with Docker, from the root of the project, just create your docker image
 ```
 dockerBuild.sh
 ```
-The run it like this
+Then run it like this
 ```
 dockerRun.sh
 ```